- Generally, every business owner's profit and loss report will be split into two main parts: revenue and expenses.

 Using your profit and loss report, you can extract a number of important figures to analyse how your business is tracking.

-- Gross profit = total sales – cost of goods sold
+Gross profit = total sales – the cost of goods sold

 Gross profit is the difference between total sales and the cost of producing the goods or services you sell.
 This is a good indicator of overall production efficiency and a key figure for setting prices and sales targets.